Junos16/Notes/Algortithms/Algorithms Introduction.md

 ##### Factors used to judge Algorithms

-- The most important factor to judge a
+- **Correctness[https://en.wikipedia.org/wiki/Correctness_(computer_science)]:** The most important factor to judge a potential algorithmic solution to a problem is whether or not it is correct in the first place.
+	- It should halt with the correct output for all possible inputs
+	-

 - A problem can have many different algorithmic solutions.
 Depending on the circumstances certain solutions might be preferred over others.